Skip to main content

 Emergency tax in Ireland, explained.

-If your Irish employer does not have a Revenue Payroll Notification (RPN) for you, the emergency basis kicks in.
-Find out what it costs you and how to fix it fast.
+If your Irish employer has no Revenue Payroll Notification (RPN) for you, the emergency basis kicks in and you are over-taxed until it is fixed.
+Here is what it costs, how to come off it fast, and how the refund works.

 Educational estimates only.
 Not tax, legal, financial, payroll or employment advice.
 Verify with your employer's payroll team or Revenue.